I wanted to take my Indian-bought and registered Royal Enfield Himalayan motorcycle to Pakistan via the Attari-Wagah border.

 The short answer is no. Indian-bought and registered vehicles cannot cross the border.

-You can, however, take an Indian-made bike, like a Royal Enfield, across the border if it’s registered in another country where Carnet De Passages are available through your local automobile association.
+However, you can take an Indian-made bike, like a Royal Enfield, across the border if it’s registered in another country where Carnet De Passages are available through your local automobile association.

 What vehicles can you take across the Attari-Wagah border?